 When the Georgia Department of Natural Resources brought the cubs to the sanctuary, they were malnourished, frightened and full of parasites.

 Shere Khan the tiger was underweight and malnourished but now is the most mischievous and affectionate of the trio, alternately pouncing on and grooming his step-brothers.
 He was diagnosed with intervertebral disc disease in 2014 but is responding to treatment.

 Leo the lion had an open, infected wound on his nose, which has healed but left a scar.
 Typically quiet, he is the first to grab a toy during playtime.

 The three friends play in a pool together at the sanctuary.
 (Photo: Noah's Ark Sanctuary)

 Baloo the bear required surgery from a tight harness that had never been loosened and had grown into his flesh.
 During his surgery, Leo and Shere Khan were very agitated and didn't calm down until he returned.
 The trio has been together ever since.

 Although these predators — the 1,000-pound bear, 350-pound lion and 350-pound tiger — have the power to kill each other, they’re gentle giants who grew up together and treat each other as brothers.
-They, lounge, wrestle and play together, and the zoo's co-founders say the animals are oblivious to the fact that they aren’t natural companions.

 "It is wonderful and magical to see a giant American black bear put his arm around a Bengal tiger and then to see the tiger nuzzle up to the bear like a domestic cat," Smith said.

-Shere Khan, Baloo and Leo still live and play together today at the animal rescue center, and visitors can observe the creatures, who live in a specially designed habitat with their very own "clubhouse."
+Visitors can observe the creatures, who live in a specially designed habitat with their very own "clubhouse."
 Check out this video to see how well the unusual threesome get along.